Home

 Betis

 One of the two first division teams in Seville, Real Betis Balompie is the team to see here (I'm a betico, so I am biased).
-Wearing the green and white colors of Andalucia, the team is currently just outside of an invitation to Champions next year.
+Wearing the green and white colors of Andalucia, the team was just outside of an invitation to Champions the year of this album..

 Betis to La Copa del Rey Finals!